pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 * Rat: MP
 * Kadabra: Thrash

-If you have less than 9 HP, Fight the Gentleman in [this room here](https://gunnermaniac.com/pokeworld?map=96#21/11) with thrash then pickup the rare candy:
+If you have less than 9 HP, Fight the Gentleman in [this room here](https://gunnermaniac.com/pokeworld?map=96#21/11) with Thrash then pick up the Rare Candy

 **Shopping:**
 * Buy:
 	- 3 Repels
-	- 5 Para Heals
+	- 4 Para Heals
-- MENU Before cut brush:
+- MENU Before cut bush:
-  * Swap (using select) Slot1 (Potions) with Repels
+  * Swap slot 1 (Potions) with Repels
   * [Rare Candy if you fought the gentleman]
+  * Teach TM 11 (Bubble Beam) in slot 4
   * Teach HM 01 to Paras
-	* Teach TM 11 (Bubble Beam) over WA
   * Teach TM 28 (Dig) to Paras
   * Use Cut
 - Surge Cans Manip:
   - [Optimal](https://www.youtube.com/watch?v=8Pa2f2WxCe4)
   - [Pallete Cans ](https://youtu.be/_tWhfBITf_g)(aka 'Cheater' Palette, allows you to see through Rock Tunnel)